 On June 23, 2016, the United Kingdom held a referendum in which a majority of the eligible members of the electorate voted to leave the European Union, commonly referred to as Brexit.
 Pursuant to Article 50 of the Treaty on European Union, the United Kingdom ceased being a Member State of the European Union on January 31, 2020.
-However, the terms of the withdrawal have yet to be fully negotiated.
-The implementation period began February 1, 2020 and will continue until December 31, 2020.
-During this 11-month period, the United Kingdom will continue to follow all of the European Union's rules, the European Union's pharmaceutical law remains applicable to the United Kingdom and the United Kingdom's trading relationship will remain the same.
-However, regulations (including financial laws and regulations, tax and free trade agreements, intellectual property rights, data protection laws, supply chain logistics, environmental, health and safety laws and regulations medicine licensing and regulations, immigration laws and employment laws), have yet to be addressed.
-This lack of clarity on future United Kingdom laws and regulations and their interaction with the European Union laws and regulations may negatively impact foreign direct investment in the United Kingdom, increase costs, depress economic activity and restrict access to capital.
+There was a transitional period, during which European Union's rules continued to apply in the United Kingdom, however this ended on December 31, 2020.
+The United Kingdom and European Union have signed a EU-UK Trade and Cooperation Agreement, which became provisionally applicable on January 1, 2021 and will become formally applicable once ratified by both the United Kingdom and the European Union.
+This agreement provides details on how some aspects of the United Kingdom and European Union's relationship regarding medicinal products will operate, particularly in relation to Good Manufacturing Practice, however there are still many uncertainties.
+Many of the regulations that now apply in the United Kingdom following the transition period (including financial laws and regulations, tax, intellectual property rights, data protection laws, supply chain logistics, environmental, health and safety laws and regulations, medicine approval and regulations, immigration laws and employment laws), will likely be amended in future as the United Kingdom determines its new approach, which may result in significant divergence from European Union regulations.
+This lack of clarity on future United Kingdom laws and regulations and their interaction with the European Union laws and regulations increases our regulatory burden of operating in and doing business with both the United Kingdom and the European Union.